kalyncoose/Postr/README.md

 ![howitworks.png](howitworks.png)

 ## Where's the Blockchain?
-The blockchain for **Postr** was setup and tested in a local Ethereum testnet using [Ganache](https://www.trufflesuite.com/ganache).
+The blockchain for **Postr** was setup and tested in a local Ethereum Testnet using [Ganache](https://www.trufflesuite.com/ganache).
 It communicates over an RPC Server at `http://127.0.0.1:7545`.
 The gif below shows the accounts, blocks, transactions and contracts associated with the Testnet.
 The `Post` contract is what initiates the "tweet" and stores the message on the blockchain.
 For example, you can see the hex stored is `0x746573742061626320313233` which translates to `test abc 123` in UTF-8.

 ![testnet.gif](testnet.gif)

 ## What's a Smart Contract?
 The smart contract is the primary mechanism for interacting with the Ethereum blockchain.
-A smart contract can store information, communicate with applications, or even chain smart contracts together to create robust end products. **Postr** has only one smart contract called `Post` where it stores a message as a type `string` and emits an event.
+A smart contract can store information, compute business logic, communicate with external applications, or even chain smart contracts together to create robust end products. **Postr** has only one smart contract called `Post` where it stores a message as a type `string` and emits an event.
 This is as simple as it gets.
 ```Solidity
 contract Post {
     event StorageSet(string _message);